 Pack Your Most Important Belongings First

 Do not pack everything at once.
 Create a packing list with the essentials and start from there to see what you really need for your RV trip before making any commitments on how much weight you can carry in your vehicle.
-This is also important because it will make it easier when moving things around inside your camper if needed, too.
+This is also important because it will make it easier to move things around inside your camper if needed.